maltek-labs/Maldeob/README.md

 3. JavaScript/JScript beautifier: Uses the js-beautify project to beautifier inputed file to the specified output file.

 # Upcoming features:
-- Automatic JScript/JavaScript variable deobfuscating (Replaces/evals variables to their contents through the inputted script usings Googles V8 Engine and Maldeob's built-in functions.
+- Automatic JScript/JavaScript variable deobfuscating.
+Replaces/evals variables to their contents through the inputted script usings Googles V8 Engine and Maldeob's built-in functions.
-- Automatic additional Stage/payload extraction (Extracts additional malware stages/payloads and drops to current folder in file format "Payload_EXT.file": IE: Payload_JS.file, Payload_PS1.file, Payload_PE.file, etc
+- Automatic additional Stage/payload extraction.
+Extracts additional malware stages/payloads and drops to current folder in file format "Payload_EXT.file": IE: Payload_JS.file, Payload_PS1.file, Payload_PE.file, etc
-- Extraction of IOC/IOAs from completed script.
+- Extraction of IOC/IOAs from deobfuscated/reverse engineered script.
 This will be outputted to a "Malware_Details.txt" file.
-- Classification of Malicious Scripts via indicators and/or YARA.
-IE: Trojon/Worm/Virus.(Dropper, Downloader, etc)_REMCOS
+- Classification of Malicious Scripts via IOCs/IOAs and/or YARA.
+IE: Trojon/Worm/Virus.(Dropper, Downloader, etc)_REMCOS.RAT
 - setup.py to aide in the installation of packages.
 Will be completed on v1 release.

 # Upcoming Script type(s) supported: